OctopusDeploy/docs/docs/how-to/troubleshoot-listening-tentacles.md

 2. Check the port that the Tentacle listens on
 3. Check that the **Octopus Server** thumbprint shown matches the one shown in the *Configuration > Certificates* screen in the Octopus Web Portal.

-Note that there are two thumbprints displayed - that of the Tentacle itself (shown first in bold) and the thumbprints of trusted servers (shown inline in the grey text).
+Note that there are two thumbprints displayed - that of the Tentacle itself (shown first in bold) and the thumbprints of trusted servers (shown inline in the gray text).

 :::hint
 **If any communication settings are incorrect...**